andreapavoni/disco/README.md

 ## Contributing

-Everyone is welcome to contribute to PlugEtsCache and help tackling existing issues!
+Everyone is welcome to contribute to Disco and help tackling existing issues!

 Use the [issue tracker](https://github.com/andreapavoni/disco/issues) for bug reports or feature requests.